LucidVR/opengloves-ui/README.md

 Pull requests are very welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ### Building
-This app uses Tauri under the hood, which can be slightly tricky to get set up with.
+This app uses Tauri under the hood, which requires some extra setup.
-Refer here for how to get started with Tauri: https://tauri.studio/en/docs/getting-started/setup-windows Once installed, to launch the dev server:
+* Refer here for how to get started with Tauri: https://tauri.studio/en/docs/getting-started/setup-windows

+### Building Sidecar
+The interface uses a c++ backend (sidecar) to communicate to OpenVR, and must be built for the project to run.
+* In `sidecar/` make a directory `build/`
+* Navigate into build, run `cmake ..`
+* Open the Visual Studio project generated, build.
+* Copy build artifacts (`openglove_ui_sidecar-x86_64-pc-windows-msvc.exe` & `openvr_api.dll`) into `src-tauri/`

+## Building the UI
+* Install dependencies
+    * `yarn install`

+* Launch the dev server:
     * `yarn run dev`
-  * note: you might have to create a build folder in (`public/`)

-To build:
+        * This might take a while first time, but subsequent builds will be faster

+* To build for production:
     * `yarn run build`
         * Artifacts will be built to: `src-tauri/targets/release`

-Once installed, to launch the dev server:
-* `yarn run dev`
-  * note: you might have to create a build folder in (`public/`)

-To build:
-* `yarn run build`
+            * Webview2 is required to be installed if you are distributing just the both the ui and sidecar executables
+        * An installer is also located `src-tauri/targets/release/bundle-msi`
-  * Artifacts will be built to: `src-tauri/targets/release`
+           * This will install Webview2
 ## Community Discord Server
 https://discord.gg/lucidvr